PiyushJain29696/BankLoan-Logistic-Regressin-with-R/README.md

 3. Univariant Analysis of each variables
 4. Building Model
 5. Predicting and plotting ROC curve
+6. Measure preformance
-6. Model adjustment for better result
+7. Model adjustment for better result

 # Major libraries used